-The four counties in which the District lies, bill the residents for real and personal property taxes due the District.
+The four counties in which the District lies bill the residents for real and personal property taxes due the District.
 Bills are sent in November and are delinquent after December 31.
 The taxes are collected by the counties primarily from November through the end of January.
 Substantially all amounts are received by the end of March.
-Taxes are remitted to the District throughout the collection period net of a 1.6 percent charge for the years ended June 30, 2022 and 2021, for assessment and collection services on an as-collected basis and no accrual is made for delinquent property taxes.
+Taxes are remitted to the District throughout the collection period net of a 1.6 percent charge for the years ended June 30, 2023 and 2022, for assessment and collection services on an as-collected basis.